nigelhorne/CGI-Info/README.md

         export CGI::Info::max_upload_size=65536

-    It doesn't work on windows because of the case-insensitive nature of that system.
+    It doesn't work on Windows because of the case-insensitive nature of that system.

 - `syslog`